ElliotLeeLL/EveLLM/README.md

 # EveLLM
 EveLLM is a family of large language models (LLMs) derived from AdamLLM (see the [repository here](https://github.com/ElliotLeeLL/AdamLLM)).
-We are currently transitioning the EveLLM architecture from GPT to LLaMA.
-The family includes two models: **EveLLM Classifier**, optimized for film review classification, and **EveLLM Chat**, designed for instruction-following tasks.
+The family comprises three models:

+- **EveLLM Classifier** – optimized for film review classification.
+- **EveLLM Chat** – designed for instruction-following tasks.
+- **EveLLM Chat LLaMA** – an updated version of EveLLM Chat, built on the LLaMA 3.2 architecture instead of the original GPT architecture.

 ## EveLLM Classifier